skyzyx/php-coding-standards/README.md

-# Personal PHP Coding Standards
+# Parman PHP Coding Standards

 This guide is an attempt to precisely and thoroughly document all of the idiosyncrasies around how I write PHP code, focusing primarily on style, and a little on structure.